-For the past two years, BCAN has been organizing neighbors to find political solutions to the climate crisis and fight for a better, more equitable world for all of us.
+For years, BCAN has been organizing neighbors to find political solutions to the climate crisis and fight for a better, more equitable world for all of us.
 We’ve knocked on hundreds of doors in Beacon and Fishkill, chatted with folks at farmer’s markets and community events, and hosted our own block parties and festivals.
 And the number one concern on everyone’s mind?
 Housing.

+We’re worried about it too.
+Your home should be your safe place, a shelter for you and your loved ones.
 The climate and housing crises are interconnected, and both require urgent action to address.
 That's why we decided as a group that fighting for affordable, accessible housing in our community was just as important to us as fighting for climate-focused causes.
 Will you join the fight with us?

 Government budgets are moral documents: they reveal what kinds of issues are literally of value to a community.
 If Beacon is serious about addressing the housing crisis, then it needs to put money toward real solutions.
 We call on the city to fund the following items in its 2025 budget: